gbengaayelab/Customer-Insights-Analysis/README.md

 ## 👤 Author

-**[Your Name]** – Aspiring Data Analyst with a focus on making data insightful and actionable.
+**Gbenga P.** – Aspiring Data Analyst with a focus on making data insightful and actionable.
 Passionate about turning spreadsheets into stories that drive decisions.

 ---